 The choices outlined in the Key Decisions consultation document were subject to key technical assessment in relation to compliance with Habitats Regulations Assessment, Sustainability Appraisal and Strategic Environmental Assessment.
-Viability assessment work will also be required to ensure that any standards or thresholds are not set so high as to undermine planned growth or other local plan policy aspirations.
+Viability assessment work was also required to ensure that any standards or thresholds are not set so high as to undermine planned growth or other local plan policy aspirations.

-Comments received as part of these consultations will inform future planning policy; whether that is through Publication of a Ryedale Plan Review, or if it is subsumed into the preparation of the North Yorkshire Local Plan.
+Comments received as part of these consultations will inform future planning policy; they will be subsumed into the preparation of the North Yorkshire Local Plan.

 The Helmsley Plan (2015-2027) was subject to a light touch review by both the National Park and Ryedale District Council.
-The continued application of the
+The continued application of the Helmsley Plan was agreed by the Policy and Resources committee on 10 November

-Helmsley Plan was agreed by the Policy and Resources committee on 10 November 2022 and resolved by Council on the 1 December 2022 to continue its operation until such time it is superseded by another Local Plan/Neighbourhood Plan.
+2022 and resolved by Council on the 1 December 2022 to continue its operation until such time it is superseded by another Local Plan/Neighbourhood Plan.